mdjahidhasan009/DevOps_Note/AWS/aws_rds.md

 ## What is AWS RDS?

 AWS RDS as a managed database service that simplifies database setup, operation, and scaling.
+It mainly supports relational databases and automates administrative tasks such as backups, patching, monitoring, and scaling.

 **Purpose**: handling administrative tasks like backups, patching, monitoring, and scaling.